 someone else and considers it to be false.
 On the other hand this denial does not go so far that there is no place for acceptance.
 One can still find arguments (that might not count as much as those against the dissenting stance) for the dissenting opinion or the different behavior so that one can accept other positions as tenable despite disagreeing with them (acceptance component).
-This might seem paradoxical at first sight but the reasons for accepting or denying lie on different levels: As the reasons for denying are part of an individual and particular ethos, the reasons for accepting an opinion belong to a universal moral that is based on the idea of mutuality and reciprocity.
-The particular ethos relies on cultural aspects and individual values, on that not everyone is agreeing, whereas moral depends on a universal view and therefore is based on a formal moral that everyone can logically comprehend.
+This might seem paradoxical at first sight but the reasons for accepting or denying lie on different levels: As the reasons for accepting an opinion belong to a universal moral that is based on the idea of mutuality and reciprocity.
+The particular ethos relies on cultural aspects and individual values, on that not everyone is agreeing, whereas moral that everyone can logically comprehend.
 Moral arguments will and should not reverse the individual disagreement but allow everyone to accept a plurality of behavior and opinions.